bdurand/active_record_query_counter/README.md

 - `:transactions` - An array of `ActiveRecordQueryCounter::TransactionInfo` objects.

-The duration of the notification event is the time between with the first transaction was started and the last transaction was completed.
+The duration of the notification event is the time between when the first transaction was started and the last transaction was completed.

 #### Thresholds

-The thresholds for triggering notifications can be set globally:
+The thresholds for triggering notifications can be set globally in an initializer:

 ```ruby
 ActiveRecordQueryCounter.default_thresholds.set(